How To Cook Frozen Meat in the Instant Pot

 Place your frozen ground beef on top of the trivet.
 Add 1 cup of water to the bottom of the inner pot.
 Cook your ground beef on a manual (pressure cook) for 25 minutes.
 Natural release 5-10 minutes.

 Frozen Chicken Breasts

 Place your frozen chicken breasts in the inner pot.
 Add 1 cup of water or broth.
 Cook on manual (pressure cook) for 15 minutes.
 Natural release 5-10 minutes.

 Frozen Chicken Wings

 Put your chicken wings on the trivet.
 Add one cup of water or broth.
-Cook at manual (pressure cook) for 15-minutes.
+Cook at the manual (pressure cook) for 15 minutes.
 If you want to crisp them up, season and place in your broiler.

 Frozen Pork Chops

 Put your pork chops in the inner pot.
 Add 1 cup of water or broth.
-Cook your frozen pork chops on manual (pressure cook) for 15-minutes.
+Cook your frozen pork chops on a manual (pressure cook) for 15 minutes.
 Season them and sear them in a pan if you like.

 Pull those frozen salmon fillets out of the freezer.
 Place them on the trivet.
 Add one cup of water to the bottom of the inner pot.
 Set your manual (pressure cook) setting to low pressure for 1 to 3 minutes.
 Crisp on the stove-top.

 It is not advisable to try and cook frozen beef roast or larger cuts of meat from frozen.
 However, if you do, you will need to double your regular time.